hsigeman/findZX/README.md

 When launching the snakemake run, add the option: **"--use-conda"** (see Step 3).
 This downloads and installs separate conda environments for different parts of the pipeline.

-- Option 2.
+- ii.
 Install all software dependencies into a single conda environment

 Use the provided conda environment file (environment.yml) to install all needed software: